jhk2020/gitbook-integration-api/create-tasks.md

 # Label Processing Tasks Guide

-*To create tasks via integration API you should have this option enabled by Tipsi team.
+*Note: to create tasks via integration API you should have this option enabled by Tipsi team.
 Please contact support if API doesn't work for you*

+Label processing tasks is a way to match products manually by Tipsi team.
+It requires product front label picture and optionally back label, for wines it's also recommended to send vintage.
+If vintage is not send and there is no vintage on wine label, the most recent vintage will be used by default.

 ## Upload image